eightbrains/libnativedraw/README.md

 libnativedraw
 =============

-libnativedraw is a wrapper around native drawing calls.
+libnativedraw is a wrapper around native drawing calls aiming to be as pixel-perfect across platforms as the native rendering supports.
+Currently supports CoreGraphics and Direct2D.

+TODO: X11, PDF, load Image from memory, gradients, underlines, pixel-aligned multi-line text, pre-laid-out text, performance optimizations (especially for Direct2D).

 Building
 --------